Vocabulary Related to Numbers in English

 20Twenty

-Now that you've familiarized yourself with numbers 1-100, you're ready to count and quantify items in English with confidence.
+Now that you've familiarized yourself with numbers 1-100, you can confidently count and quantify items in English.
 Keep practicing to commit these numbers to memory.

 Ordinal Numbers